Enhancing the Effectiveness of Your Behavior-Based Safety Program

 Nearly all company leaders have their own behavior-based observation (BBO) programs as part of their safety management systems.
 But it’s what they do with this information that matters.

 If your employees are filling out their cards and management is doing nothing about it, then nothing’s being accomplished.
 Employees receive no feedback, which makes your BBO program go very stale very quickly.

 First, you need to train your employees on how to use the cards and let them know why you’re using them.
 The main reason most employees think you have these programs is so they can tattle on their co-workers, which couldn’t be further from the truth.
 Most programs don’t even require employees to put their names on the cards.

-Card quality is much more important than quantity, and feedback is a very important part of this safety program element.
+Card quality is much more important than quantity, and feedback is a very important part of this Behavior-Based safety program element.
 As employees take time to write cards, supervisors must take time to read and act on information on the cards.
 If they don’t make this happen, you’ll soon receive no cards — or employees won’t include tangible information.

 This program is very reliant on your supervisors and employees bringing communication full circle.
 Encourage them to provide information to one another.
 Be proactive and the program will achieve results.

 When you’re ready to speak to us, there are three easy ways you can do that: Contact us at firstname.lastname@example.org, by phone at 780-880-6615, or fill out a quick form on our website.